Baryogenesis via the Chiral Magnetic Effect in a First-Order Electroweak Phase Transition: Equation of motions

-Specifically, ${\vec B_1}$ and ${\vec E_1}$ from magnetic field tensor $B^{\mu\nu}$, with its magnitude determined by the contribution of Higgs phase $\theta(x)$ from the current $j_2(x)$.
-Due to the magnetic field $\vec{B}=\vec{\nabla}\times \vec{A}^{em}$.
+Specifically, the magnitudes of ${\bf B}$ are determined by the contribution of the Higgs phase $\theta(x)$ from the current $j_2(x)$.
 When the Higgs fields of the colliding bubbles differ in phase before the collision, $\partial_\nu\Theta(x) $ develops a non-zero value within the bubble overlap region after the collision.
-The electromagnetic current $j^{em}_{\nu}(x)$ then develops a non-zero value there and magnetic fields will form.
-So we can calculate the strength of the magnetic field after obtaining the electromagnetic current through and the magnetic field in units of $m_w^2$ \beq \nabla^2\vec{B}=\vec{\nabla}\times \vec{j}^{em}\;. \eeq
+The magnetic field strength can be calculated using ${\bf B}=\nabla \times {\bf A}$ after obtaining the electromagnetic current, i.e.,